anik-ghosh-au7/go-pack-node/README.md

 # Go-Pack-Node

 Go-Pack-Node is a demonstration of a Node.js package manager, built in Go.
-It provides a lightweight, efficient, and fast way manage Node.js dependencies.
+It provides a lightweight and efficient way to manage Node.js dependencies.
 This project is intended to illustrate the functionalities of existing package managers like `npm`, `yarn`, `pnpm` etc.

 ## Features